carlosdagos/haskell-sql-edsl-demo/slides/presentation.md

 If there's no such instance, our program won't compile.

-More often than not, I was doing `runQuery conn myQuery :: IO [Type]`
+More often than not, I was doing `runQuery conn myQuery :: IO [haskells]`

-`QueryArr Input Output` is not runnable, as they're in need of input (i.e.: they're meant to be used as a mean of composability, with input-less arrows providing them with input).
+`QueryArr Input Output` is not runnable, as they're in need of input.

 ---